 Reaction & Thoughts:

-After series of consecutive flops, director Robert Altman (M*A*S*H and The Player) sold his company, Lion’s Gate, and decided to turn a series of stage plays into movies.
-Ed Graczyk’s Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean was the first one of those projects.
+After a series of consecutive flops, director Robert Altman (M*A*S*H and The Player) sold his company, Lion’s Gate, and decided to turn a series of stage plays into movies.
+Playwright Ed Graczyk’s comedy-drama Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean was the first one of those projects.

 I’m a film purist — I believe that in movies you are supposed to tell the story primarily through images — so Altman’s technique offends my movie sensibilities.
 If you don’t have similar hang-ups about movies, you’ll probably enjoy this film a bit more than I did.

 The uncinematic quality of the film is not my only quibble.
-I had a few issues with the play’s structure.
-Graczyk’s plot is stuffed with high-pitched Southern clichés, and the surprises are telegraphed in advance.
+I had a few issues with the material.
+The plot is stuffed with high-pitched Southern clichés, and the surprises are telegraphed in advance.
 Similar-themed stories like Crimes of the Heart and Steel Magnolias are far more authentic explorations of the Southern culture.
 The film is at its best when exploring the ills of fanboyism, not only a recurring motif in the director’s work, but also an important topic in today’s social-media-driven-society.

 Conclusions & Final Thoughts:

-Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean fails as cinema, but the film preserves the original Broadway production for posterity and that’s something that can’t be easily dismissed.
-If you are a fan of any of the ladies, you don’t want to miss this movie.
+Come Back to the 5 & Dime fails as cinema, but the film preserves the original Broadway production for posterity and that’s something that can’t be easily dismissed.
+The material isn’t very interesting and/or original, but If you are a fan of any of the ladies, you don’t want to miss this movie.
 Color, 109 minutes, Rated PG.